rodneyshupe/Cookbook/Recipes/Entrees-Pasta.rst

 4. Return to medium high heat, add wine and reduce till wine is almost gone.
 5. Add pasta and cream.
 Continue to heat until cream has reduce until sauce has thickened.
-Finish with lemon and herbs.
+Stir in lemon and herbs.
 Top with arugula and serve.

 Notes
 -----

 - Make Ahead: Cook pasta and store in fridge, can be done one or two days in advance.
 Pasta can be made through step 4, then add cream and refrigerate for up to 2 days or frozen up to a month.
+- Vegitarian: Remove bacon and replace with 2-3 tablespoons vegetable oil in step 2.
+Add 1 cup cooked peas with lemon and herbs.

 .. raw:: pdf